bitfield/script/CONTRIBUTING.md

 Open source maintainers are just regular folk with jobs, kids, and zero free time or energy.
 They may not be able to drop everything and put in several hours on your PR.
 The task may have to wait a week or two until they can get sufficient time and peace and quiet to work on it.
 Don't pester them.
 It's fine to add a comment on the PR if you haven't heard anything for a while, asking if the reviewer's been able to look at it and whether there's anything you can do to help speed things up.
 Comments like 'Y U NO MERGE' are unlikely to elicit a positive response.

 Thanks again for helping out!

+## Code of Conduct

+As a contributor you can help keep the `script` community inclusive and open to everyone.
+Please read and adhere to our [Code of Conduct](CODE_OF_CONDUCT.md).